Have you already thought about how to bring your Digital Marketing strategy to the next level?

-Any of the above assets can be obtained for prices ranging from completely free to several thousand dollars per piece.
+Any above assets can be obtained from completely free to several thousand dollars per piece.

-Naturally, the more experienced and skilled the service provider, the more they’re likely to charge.
+Naturally, the more experienced and skilled the service provider, the more likely they will charge.

-But you get also get what you pay for, so be careful of simply going for the lowest price without considering the skill attached to it.
+But you also get what you pay for, so be careful to go for the lowest price without considering the skill attached to it.

-Usually, the first contact of the public with your content happens through the Search Engine Results Pages (SERP), and the best way to appear there is using relevant keywords.
+Usually, the public’s first contact with your content happens through the Search Engine Results Pages (SERP), and the best way to appear there is by using relevant keywords.

 The keywords may be a long or short tail.
-This means that the more specific they are (long tail), the more precise the results and more qualified the audience target will be.
+The concept means that the more specific they are (long tail), the more precise the results and the more qualified the audience target will be.

 6. Implement SEO (Search Engine Optimization) practices

-Keywords are just one point in a whole strategy called Search Engine Optimization (SEO).
-This is a set of techniques used to reach first place on search engine page results — such as Google.
+Keywords are just one point in a strategy called Search Engine Optimization (SEO).
+These techniques are used to reach first place on search engine page results — such as Google.

-The higher you rank on Google, the better are the chances that your buyer persona will find your blog, navigate the marketing funnel and close a deal with you.
+The higher you rank on Google, the better the chances your buyer persona will find your blog, navigate the marketing funnel and close a deal with you.

-For that to be done, your content needs to be optimized for those search engines and, more than that, they need to deliver a good experience to the reader.
+For that to be done, your content needs to be optimized for those search engines, and, more than that, they need to deliver an excellent experience to the reader.

 You can do this by: